 If you think a drug you're taking might be causing your depression, you may be right.
 Certain medications prescribed for various medical conditions do cause such feelings as sadness, despair, and discouragement.
 And those are feelings that are often associated with depression.
-Other medicines prescribed for medical problems can trigger mania (excessive elation and joy) that's usually associated with bipolar disorder.
+Other medicines prescribed for medical problems can trigger mania (excessive elation and energy) that's usually associated with bipolar disorder.

 Drugs That Might Cause Mania (Excessive Elation)

-Cyclosporine.
+- Cyclosporine.
 This drug is used to suppress the immune system to prevent the rejection of transplanted organs.

-Lioresal.
+- Baclofen intrathecal (Lioresal).
 This is a muscle relaxant and antispastic agent.
 It's often used to treat multiple sclerosis and spinal cord injuries.

-Ritalin or amphetamine.
+- Methylphenidate (Ritalin) or amphetamine.
 These are stimulant drugs used to treat attention deficit hyperactivity disorder (ADHD).

-Synthroid.
+- Levothyroxine (Levoxyl, Synthroid, Tirosint, Unithroid).
 This drug is commonly prescribed as a thyroid hormone replacement.

 Drugs That May Cause Depression